beiyingseah/odin-EtchASketch/README.md

 # odin-EtchASketch

-This is my fourth project for The Odin Project, where I apply my DOM manipulation skills (the very first time was for Project 3: implementing a basic UI for Rock, Paper, Scissors), alongside CSS and HTML to create something between a sketchpad and an Etch-A-Sketch.
+This is my fourth project for The Odin Project, where I apply my DOM manipulation skills (the very first time was for Project 3: implementing a basic UI for Rock, Paper, Scissor) alongside CSS and HTML to create something between a sketchpad and an Etch-A-Sketch.

 TODOs
 Part 1: HTML